China warns nations will 'pay price' for Olympic boycott

 Relations between the boycotting nations and China have been tense in recent years.

-The US has accused China of genocide in its repression of the Uyghurs and other Muslim minority groups in Xinjiang.
+The US has accused China of genocide in its repression of the Uyghurs and other Muslim minority groups in the Xinjiang region.
 China denies all allegations of human rights abuses, saying its network of detention camps in Xinjiang are for "re-education" of the Uyghurs and other Muslims.

 Relations are also strained over a crackdown on political freedoms in Hong Kong and concerns over Chinese tennis player Peng Shuai, who was not seen for weeks after she accused a top government official of sexual assault.